Awareness

 During October, hospitals and charities run free or subsidised screening events; workplaces hold fundraising activities; social media fills with pink-themed content; and public figures share personal stories of breast cancer diagnosis or loss.
 In the UK, the NHS typically reports higher uptake of breast screening invitations in and around October, suggesting the annual campaign does reach women who might otherwise delay.

-For World Aid Network, October is a key fundraising period.
-Donations received during Breast Cancer Awareness Month fund mobile screening units in South Asia — reaching women in rural Pakistan, Bangladesh and Sri Lanka who have no other access to mammography.
-A donation of £25 pays for one complete screening for a woman who has never been checked.
+For Breast Cancer Charity, October is a key fundraising period.
+Our Screen One More campaign asks supporters to fund at least one complete screening (£25) for a woman in a low-income community who has never been examined.
+Donations during Breast Cancer Awareness Month fund mobile screening units in South Asia — reaching women in rural Pakistan, Bangladesh and Sri Lanka who have no other access to mammography.

 What is the most important thing you can do this October?